senotrusov/notes/arch-linux-installation.md

 !!! info inline end

-    For more information, see the [Installation guide: Initramfs](https://wiki.archlinux.org/title/Installation_guide#Initramfs) and [Mkinitcpio](https://wiki.archlinux.org/title/Mkinitcpio).
+    For more information, see the [Installation guide: Initramfs](https://wiki.archlinux.org/title/Installation_guide#Initramfs) and the [Mkinitcpio](https://wiki.archlinux.org/title/Mkinitcpio) guide.

 The initial ramdisk environment (`initramfs`) requires specific configuration to ensure successful system booting, especially when using LUKS encryption or specialized hardware like NVIDIA graphics cards.